catapio/home/README.md

-# catap.io - Official Website
+# Catapio - Official Website

-Welcome to the official repository for the catap.io website.
+Welcome to the official repository for the Catapio website.
 This project showcases our vision, products, and mission, built using modern web technologies.

-## About catap.io
+## About Catapio

-**catap.io** is a collaborative initiative by a group of technology enthusiasts passionate about exploring new ideas and developing innovative software solutions.
+**Catapio** is a collaborative initiative by a group of technology enthusiasts passionate about exploring new ideas and developing innovative software solutions.
 Our goal is to experiment, innovate, and transform concepts into impactful projects.

 ### Our Products

 -   **Portim**: A messaging API that efficiently manages inbound and outbound message flows, enabling seamless integrations.
 -   **Bartes**: A messaging software inspired by Kafka, developed in Go, available as a SaaS and self-hosted solution.
 -   **Audivino**: A WhatsApp-integrated service delivering daily or weekly motivational and religious audio messages, with proceeds donated to charities.

 ## Tech Stack

 -   **Framework**: Next.js
 -   **Styling**: Tailwind CSS
 -   **Package Manager**: pnpm

 ## Contact